 - If the probes are touching the prongs solidly, you should get results if the battery is functioning.

 What are these “results” we are looking for?
 We are essentially looking for a reading that tells us the battery isn't functioning at less than 11.8 volts.
-That indicates that the battery should be swapped out as it is either aging or faulty, with the former being far more likely since, as we stated above, the batteries used in Power Wheels don't last for a very long time.
+That indicates that the battery should be swapped out as it is either aging or faulty, with the former being far more likely since, as I stated above, the batteries used in Power Wheels don't last for a very long time.

 Additionally, if you can, try charging the battery with a smart charger (they are pricey, so see if you can borrow one from a friend); often, this can breathe new life into a Power Wheels battery.